k2view-academy/K2View-Academy/articles/14_sync_LU_instance/04_sync_methods.md

 #### 2.2.
 [Table Populations Based on Broadway Flows](/articles/07_table_population/14_table_population_based_Broadway.md)

-The following Broadway actor can be added to the flow in order to override the LU table's Delete Mode: **SyncDeleteMode**.
+A new Broadway actor has been added in Fabric 6.5.9:  **SyncDeleteMode**.
+This actor is automatically added to the generated Broadway flow with Off value.

 The actor can have one of the following values:

-- Off (default) - when set, get the delete mode from the LU table.
+- **Off **(default) - when set, get the delete mode from the LU table.
-- All - delete all records from the LU table before sync.
+- **All** - delete all records from the LU table before sync.
 This value is equivalent to Truncate Before Sync = True on a table population object.
-- NonUpdated - delete only the previous records that are not updated by the current sync (old data).
+- **NonUpdated** - delete only the previous records that are not updated by the current sync (old data).

-The actor is automatically added to the generated Broadway flow with Off value.

 ### 3. Delete Mode - LU Table and Population Levels

-In general, the delete mode is set on the LU table.
-However, the delete mode can be overridden by the LU table population if the delete mode of the LU table is Off or NonUpdated as detailed in the table below:
+In general, the Delete Mode is set on the LU table.
+However, the Delete Mode can be overridden by the LU table population if the LU table's Delete Mode  is **not** set to All as detailed in the table below:

 <table width="900pxl">
 <tbody>